mobilabsolutions/stash-sdk-dashboard/README.md

 - Authorization is done via a Token
 - Displays the Transactions
 - Filter by Date, Status, and Text (Reason in the backend)
-- Paging, if to many results
+- Paging, if too many results
 - Show Detail on "Click"
 - Refund of "approved" Transactions